nbayt/BeatSaberSongLoader/README.md

  2. Next up!
 Average difficulty
 	- Self explanatory, sum up red and divide by total, sum up blue divide by total.
 	- Then `var total_avg = (red_avg + blue_avg) / 1.96f;` no strong reason why I divide by 1.96.
-	- We mult this by 5.0 later, to bring in line with the next step.
+	- We multiply this by 5.0 later, to bring in line with the next step.
 Keep tweaking.

  3. Almost done, now we compute the strain/endurance of the song.
 	- Break the song up into `N` beat chunks, where `N` will be: 1,2,4,8.